-Louisiana's cottage food law allows individuals to produce and sell certain homemade food products directly from their residential kitchen without operating as a licensed food facility.
-The law covers non-potentially hazardous foods, meaning shelf-stable products that don't require refrigeration to stay safe.
-If you're a home baker or small-scale food producer in Louisiana, this law is designed to let you sell your goods without the overhead of a commercial kitchen.
+Louisiana's cottage food law allows individuals to produce and sell certain homemade food products directly from a residential kitchen.
+The law covers non-potentially hazardous foods, meaning items that don't require refrigeration to stay safe.
+If you're a home baker or food producer operating out of your personal kitchen, this law is designed to let you build a small business without the overhead of a commercial facility.

 Annual Limit